 221-222.
 ETHICS.
-Throughout the year.
-Credit three hours a term.
+Throughout the year, Credit three hours a term.
 First term prerequisite to the second.
 Open to sophomores and upperclassmen.
-M W F 11.
+Lectures M W 11; discussion sections to be assigned.
 Mr. Brown.

 Fall term: the basic moral ideas of Western civilization as interpreted by its major philosophers and moralists-Greek ethical theory, Old and New Testament morality, Hobbes and the British Utilitarians, Butler and Kant.
 Spring term: an intensive study of selected problems in ethical theory; readings in John Stuart Mill, Sidgwick, Bradley, Moore, and Prichard.